 Meditation is a skill.
 Meditation is another word that pops up often in the mental health space for its many benefits.
-There are tons of ways to practice meditation, and apps like Headspace and Mooditude provide helpful tools for guided and unguided meditations.
+There are tons of ways to practice meditation, and apps like Mooditude provide helpful tools for guided and unguided meditations.

 You can bring meditation into your meditation practice by sitting for your meditation practice and bringing your attention to your body, breathing, and thoughts.

 Unlike meditation, mindfulness is not a skill.
 Practicing mindfulness is beneficial in everyday life to fully accept and enjoy each moment.
-If you choose to start practicing mindfulness throughout the day, you will not subconsciously go through the motions of life but will be more aware and taking notice of your feelings and emotions.
+If you choose to start practicing mindfulness throughout the day, you will not subconsciously go through the motions of life but will be more aware and take notice of your feelings and emotions.